 Optimism is good (if tethered to reality)

-Eighty-one percent of business leaders are confident they will achieve their 2020 projected growth rates.
-Even more—85 percent—believe their organizations will grow revenue by 5 percent or more.
+Eighty-four percent of business leaders in the United States are confident they will achieve their 2020 projected growth rates.
+Seventy-nine percent believe their organizations will grow revenue by 5 percent or more.
 The optimism is admirable.
 But it is not realistic.
 After all, GDP growth for advanced economies barely exceeds 2 percent.

 By our estimates, half of our survey respondents are in for a rude awakening.
 On the positive side, that means half are on course to achieve the revenue growth they have envisioned.

 When business leaders were asked if they are confident they will achieve their 2020 projected growth rates, 25% said extremely confident, 56% said confident, 18% said somewhat confident, and 1% said not confident.

 One of the main reasons executives are so bullish on their growth prospects is that they are largely blind to the threats that could potentially undermine their business and operating models.

 - 10 percent of business leaders in the US believe their organizations’ growth strategies are at a high risk for disruption.